Southeast Linn Community Center assistance programs.

-Clients of Southeast Linn Community Center can learn about everything from public benefits such as TANF or food stamps to charities in Linn County Iowa that may offer emergency financial help.
+Clients of Southeast Linn Community Center can learn about and get referrals to everything from public benefits such as TANF or food stamps to charities in Linn County Iowa that may offer emergency financial help.
 The organization is involved in helping less fortunate families, including the disabled, seniors, and households with children.

-Using a combination of outreach, job placement, and money to help with critical bills (such as medications, housing, utilities, or rent) they try to help the resident make it through a crisis.
+Using a combination of outreach, job placement, and case management/referrals they try to help the resident make it through a crisis.
+It offers both short as well as long term support.
 Combined with this is referral to long term case management services, ranging from credit counseling to job skills training.
 Much of this is met by partners of Southeast Linn Community Center.

 Southeast Linn Community Center coordinates many resources for this process.
 Available case management assistance includes budgeting and monitoring of expenses; support for educational, vocational and employment programs; referrals and advocacy for government programs and other social services and ongoing follow-up services.